Unit of study_

 CHEM1112: Chemistry 1B

 Chemistry transforms the way we live.
 It provides the basis for understanding biological, geological and atmospheric processes, how medicines work, the properties of materials and substances, how beer is brewed, and for obtaining forensic evidence.
-This unit of study builds upon your prior knowledge of chemistry to further develop your knowledge and skills in chemistry for application to life and medical sciences, engineering, industrial processing, and further study in chemistry.
-You will learn about organic chemistry reactions, structural determination, nitrogen chemistry, industrial processes, kinetics, electrochemistry, thermochemistry, phase behaviours, solubility equilibrium and chemistry of metals.
-You will further develop experimental design, conduct and analysis skills in chemistry through experiments that ask and answer questions like how do we develop lotions that don't burn us, how do we measure UV absorption by sunscreens, how can we measure and alter soil pH, how are sticky things made, and how do we determine the concentration of vitamin C in juice?
-Through enquiry, observation and measurement, you will understand the 'why' and the 'how' of the natural and physical world and will be able to apply this understanding to real-world problems and solutions.
+This unit of study builds upon your prior knowledge of chemistry to further develop your knowledge and skills in chemistry for broad application, including further study in chemistry.
+You will learn about organic chemistry reactions, structural determination, nitrogen chemistry, industrial processes, kinetics, electrochemistry, thermochemistry, phase behaviour, solubility equilibrium and chemistry of metals.
+You will further develop your ability to design, execute, and analyse chemical experiments that investigate the molecular principles of processes around you.
+You will explore questions like how do we facilitate energetically favourable reactions, how do we extract bioactive molecules from plants, or how do we design efficient electrochemical cells?
+Through structured inquiry—formulating hypotheses, collecting data via observation and measurement, and interpreting data —you will gain deeper insights into the physical world and learn to apply those insights to tackle real-world challenges.
 Chemistry 1B is built on a satisfactory prior knowledge of Chemistry 1A.

 Academic unit Chemistry Academic Operations